cmaxw/devchat-eleventy/src/sponsor.md

 A weekly conversation with the people who build Angular and participate in its community.

-* Each episodes includes 1 pre-roll sponsorship and 1 mid-roll sponsorship
+* Each episodes includes 1 pre-roll sponsorship and 2 mid-roll sponsorships
 * $290 for the pre-roll spot at the beginning of the show
-* $265 for the mid-roll
+* $265 for mid-roll #1
+* $240 for mid-roll #2
 * Six week minimum
 * Reaches an average of 4,700 downloads per episode
 * Reaches an average of 24,000 downloads per month across all episodes